 If your cloth diapers are stinking, leaking, or repelling urine, you may need to strip wash them.
+It’s also a very good idea to do it before putting them away in storage for next baby.
 Stripping your cloth diapers will eliminate any buildup and make your cloth diapers smell like new again.

 First of all, let’s make it clear on what it means to strip wash cloth diapers!